 In the professional version, you can choose which set of inputs you want to use for defining each task by copying and pasting from a set of sample rows at the bottom of the worksheet.
 Watch the video below to see how this is done.

-- Working Days (default): The new version of the gantt chart lets you choose the duration of a task by entering the start date and the number of work days (excluding weekends and holidays).
+- Working Days (default): The new version of the spreadsheet lets you choose the duration of a task by entering the start date and the number of work days (excluding weekends and holidays).
 This is a critical feature for creating a project plan when you are using dependent tasks, because if the schedule changes, and the start date changes to a Friday and requires 3 work days to complete, you want to make sure that the new schedule has this task ending on the next Tuesday, not Sunday.